Depression can and should be treated

-By definition an episode of depression lasts at least two weeks, but typically, it can continue for a few months to a couple years.
-However some people experience symptoms of depression, but their symptoms don’t rise to the definition of a depressive episode.
-In these cases, the person’s symptoms may not be consistent daily but they can come and go.
-Just because they come and go and aren’t a full episode, that doesn’t mean that the symptoms still are not affecting someone’s life in profound ways, so catching and treating these symptoms early can be life changing.
+By definition, a depressive episode lasts at least two weeks.
+But typically, it can continue for a few months to a couple of years.
+However, some people experience symptoms of depression, but their symptoms don’t rise to the definition of a depressive episode.
+In these cases, the person’s symptoms may not be consistent daily, but they can come and go.
+Just because they come and go and aren’t a full episode doesn’t mean the symptoms still are not affecting someone’s life in profound ways.
+So catching and treating these symptoms early can be life-changing.

 Is depression treatable?

 Yes!
 Acknowledging that you’re experiencing depression is the first step.
-Then you work with someone to figure out what are the different factors that are making it better or worse.
+Then, you can work with a depression therapist to figure out what are the different factors that are making it better or worse.
 Next, you make a plan with small steps to start tackling it.
-Everyone can begin to take some steps, and the more steps you take, the further you can get in moving past the depression.
+Everyone can begin to take some steps, and the more steps you take, the further you can get in moving past it.

 How long does it take to treat depression?

 Usually, it will take a few months to get a full positive effect, but a number of people begin to feel significantly better within 2 to 4 weeks.
-Improvement doesn’t happen over night, but rather as a person get better, they will gradually notice that their symptoms are less frequent, or less intense.
+Improvement doesn’t happen overnight, but rather as a person gets better, they will gradually notice that their symptoms are less frequent or less intense.
 In some cases of more chronic depression, it might take much longer to treat, but over time, there will be noticeable improvements.

 Will I need to take medicine?

-Most people that experience a mild or moderate depression can improve with a number of lifestyle changes and therapy.
+Most people that experience mild or moderate depression can improve with a number of lifestyle changes and therapy.
 Some of these people will still choose to add medicine to their treatment plan and it may help them get better even faster.
-For others with more severe symptoms and when the depression is really interfering significantly in their lives, like with work or relationships, it often makes sense to start a medicine first, as therapy and lifestyle changes alone may not be enough.
+For others with more severe symptoms that are really interfering significantly in their lives, like with work or relationships, it often makes sense to start a medicine first, as treatment and lifestyle changes alone may not be enough.
 Even when someone takes medicine and it helps significantly, it’s often still not enough by itself and needs to be combined with other strategies.